lrodero/cats-effect/site/src/main/mdoc/tutorial/tutorial.md

 The consumer part must deal with cancellation in the same way.
 It will use `poll` to enable cancellation on the blocking calls, but at the same time it will make sure to clean up the state when a cancellation occurs.
-In this case, the blocking call is `taker.get`, when such call is cancelled the `taker` will be removed from the list of takers in the state.
+In this case, the blocking call is `taker.get`, when such call is canceled the `taker` will be removed from the list of takers in the state.
 So our `consumer` is now:

 ```scala